mascaldotfr/CoRT/README.md

 If you plan to bring code improvements:

-0. The site should be *usable* despite small visual glitches with Firefox 52.9.0 on Windows XP, keep that in mind for the frontend, even if these requirements may change in the future.
-I will fix old compat stuff if needed.
-Also check if your changes are fine in a mobile browser.
+0. The site should be *usable* despite obvious visual glitches with Firefox 52 (0), keep that in mind for the frontend, even if these requirements may change in the future.
+At least check at https://caniuse.com/ (1) I'll fix things if you struggle or didn't notice.
 1. Keep things simple; simple code may be slower but given the simplicity of the proposed tools there is no bottleneck, and i don't want them when maintaining.